uhop/dynamodb-toolkit/README.md

 });
 ```

 Most operations were trivial.
-Some operations takes more than a couple of lines for the flexibility sake.
+Some operations take more than a couple of lines for flexibility's sake.

 ## Define the routing table